het-patel-14/anveshan/README.md

-This is a project developed by a team of 4 students as a final submission of the course Advanced Computing Concepts at the University of Windsor.
+This is a project developed by a team of 4 students of the University of Windsor.
 The project name is Anveshan - which is derived from Hindi Vocabulary which means to Explore/Search.
 The english word innovation is derived from this word.

 The link for presentation video on Youtube: https://www.youtube.com/watch?v=IOMcwxnTPAI